ossamaweb/auto-vid/SCHEMA.md

 ### Top-Level Structure

-The JSON object has four main keys:
+The JSON object has five main keys:

 - `metadata`: Information _about_ the project for tracking and organization.
 - `assets`: A library of all media files (video, audio) to be used.
+- `backgroundMusic`: Configuration for continuous background audio throughout the video.
-- `timeline`: The heart of the specification; a chronological sequence of events that happen _on_ the video.
+- `timeline`: A chronological sequence of timed events that happen _on_ the video.
 - `output`: Specifications for the final rendered file.

 ---